What are digital deformities

 - Surgical release and re positioning of the digit

-- Percutaneous tenotomy click for more information Flexor Tenotomy
+- Percutaneous tenotomy is a permanent way to fix the alignment of the toe click for more information Flexor Tenotomy

 The Foot and Ankle Centre’s Northcote Podiatrists can help you with all lower limb complaints, including Digital Deformities.
 Make an appointment to get your foot and ankle pain under control or contact us if you have any questions.